-Chief Financial Officer is responsible for the overall administration of finance and accounting functions for Metropolitan including debt and investment management; financial planning and analysis including rate setting and budgeting; accounting and control including financial reporting, payroll, accounts payable, accounts receivable; and business continuity.
-The business continuity program ensures that Metropolitan takes the necessary steps to identify the impacts of potential losses and maintain viable recovery strategies, recovery plans, and continuity of operations.
+Chief Financial Officer is responsible for the overall administration of finance and accounting functions for Metropolitan including debt financing and management, financial planning and analysis, rate setting, budgeting, accounting, investing, financial reporting, payroll, accounts payable, accounts receivable and business continuity.

-Budget and Financial Planning is responsible for Metropolitan's biennial budget, revenue requirements, and rates and charges recommendations; cost monitoring and analysis; short and long term financial analysis; planning and financial modeling; the water standby charge program; and the annual tax levy and annexation fee calculations.

-Controller is responsible for maintaining internal controls that safeguard Metropolitan's assets, as well as recording and maintaining its official accounting records via the billing, accounts payable, payroll, and financial reporting functions.
+Budget and Financial Planning is responsible for Metropolitan's biennial budget, revenue requirements, and rates and charges recommendations; cost monitoring and analysis; short and long term financial analysis; planning and financial modeling; the water standby charge program; the annual tax levy and annexation fee calculations.
+Controller is responsible for safeguarding Metropolitan's assets, as well as recording and maintaining its official accounting records via the billing, accounts payable, payroll, and financial reporting functions.